26 Aug There’s a Giant Person in the Sky

 Jesus.
 The goddamn things are still trying to hunt us down even though they’ve been closed off from the rest.
-The ground shook again and I heard a loud crash from behind the steel door that lead to the elevator.
+The ground shook again and I heard a loud crash from behind the steel door that leads to the elevator.

 I knew he couldn’t see it, but I could.
 One of the Aberrations was above us, thrashing around at the store.
 It had found where the elevator shaft was and was battering it, trying to dig deeper.
 The noise we heard was the elevator car dropping the mile downward.

 So, now it’s a day later and I’m writing this all out.
 Some agents finally showed up, flashed one of those projector things at it and got it to go away.
-I saw one of them get picked up by it first though.
+I saw one of them get picked up by it first, though.
 It picked it up with a tentacle and brought it close to the orb.
 I can still see the man’s face as he looked up to the sky, clearly in the camera.
 I think he saw eternity.

 He was put into the maw a moment later, a geyser of blood pouring out.
-That’s when the Aberration vanished, leaving only the rain of blood and rubble as the reminder it had been there.
+That’s when the Aberration vanished, leaving only the rain of blood and rubble as a reminder it had been there.

 So, this may be where it ends.
 I’ll keep looking for Aberrations until I either die or get the fuck out of here.
-All of you should know, there are things coming into this world that don’t belong here.
+All of you should know there are things coming into this world that don’t belong here.
 We narrowly avoided the apocalypse yesterday.
 There’s no guarantee we’ll be this lucky next time.

 🔔 More stories from author: Ross Tyson